When to visit the vet?

 -

 How can I protect my pet from Aujeszky’s disease?
-Avoid Contact between your cat and wild animals and pigs.
-Do not feed raw pork and ensure your pet does not consume waste from hunting or slaughterhouses.
+Avoid contact between your cat and wildlife and pigs.
+Do not feed raw pork and ensure that your pet does not consume waste from hunting or slaughter operations.

 -